-Gramex 1.62 lets you create dynamic tables and charts from data, run slidesense
+Gramex 1.62 lets you create dynamic tables and charts from data, run slidesense from the command

 line to update presentations, and launches a preview of the new Gramex Charts.